Meniscus tear: Surgery, rehabilitation, costs

 After meniscal suturing, the patient is restricted in the movement of the knee joint for about six weeks, but may put full weight on it.
 This means that full weight bearing is permitted immediately after the operation, but only at full extension.
 As soon as the knee joint is bent, it must not bear weight, as the meniscal suture could tear open due to the high shear forces.

-A special brace (orthesis) that can be locked at full extension ensures this type of weight bearing.
+A special brace (orthosis) that can be locked at full extension ensures this type of weight bearing.
 To bend the knee (e.g. whilst sitting), it can be unlocked and the knee joint can be bent without weight bearing.
 The patient should refrain from sports for six to eight weeks after a meniscus repair.
 Sports that put a strain on the knee joint should not be pursued before six months have elapsed and following consultation with the surgeon.

 Partial meniscus removal (partial meniscectomy)

-If the shape and location of the meniscus tear indicates that conservative treatment or suturing is unlikely to be effective, the torn section must be removed.
+If the shape and location of the meniscus tear indicate that conservative treatment or suturing is unlikely to be effective, the torn section must be removed.
 The resection smooths the joint surface and extends the life of the joint cartilage.
 Even with a partial meniscectomy, it is very important to preserve as much of the meniscal tissue as possible.
 The larger the preserved portion of the meniscus, the more meniscus function is retained.

 Rehabilitation period following meniscectomy